guscooke/guscooke/README.md

 - 👋 Hi, I’m @guscooke
 A Dynamic and results-driven professional with a unique combination of skills in Business Development as well as Software Engineer.
-With more than 20 years of experience in several industries, I bring a wealth of knowledge and expertise to any role.

 <!---